 The URL of a product page is like a web address that communicates to visitors where they are heading.
 A URL is the only source of information that appears in a web browser before your website loads, so it needs to be short, simple, and readable.

-In most of the eCommerce platforms, system generated URLs are assigned to product pages that look meaningless and vague.
-For example, a conventional URL of woman jeans may be www.ExampleStore.com/product/item13219798725?45.
+In most of the eCommerce platforms, system-generated URLs are assigned to product pages that look meaningless and vague.
+For example, a conventional URL for women’s jeans may be www.ExampleStore.com/product/item13219798725?45.

 - Create category folders

-- Write primary keyword as URL suffix for each product page
+- Write a primary keyword as URL suffix for each product page

 - Remove the unwanted IDs, numbers, and special characters